 As the elevation of the Rhine Estuary-Drechtsteden region is quite low, most areas will be submersed very quickly and to a substantial depth in the event of a flood.
 Flood prevention is therefore of great importance.
 This can be achieved by consistently choosing the best combination of three types of preventive measures: storm surge barriers, dykes, and river widening.

 The Hollandsche IJssel remains an open river which can be closed off by a storm surge barrier.
 This provides the best opportunities for flood risk management, shipping, and the tidal ecology.
 A broad-based study will be conducted into the replacement of the Maeslant storm surge barrier in the Nieuwe Waterweg.
 One of the alternative solutions to be explored, along with replacing the storm surge barriers, involves the introduction of sea locks.
 This study is expected to commence around 2040.
 The Delta Programme monitors new insights in the fields of climate change, flood risk management, and freshwater supply; if need be, the study will be launched at an earlier date.
 In addition to limiting the flood risk, water-resilient spatial design adaptations are also being prepared.
-Additional attention is being paid to disaster management, in order, among other things, to protect the electricity grid and high-risk businesses from floods.
+Disaster management requires additional attention in order to protect, inter alia, the power grid and high-risk businesses in the event that things go wrong nonetheless in this complex and densely populated area.

 A special feature of the Rhine Estuary-Drechtsteden region is the long stretches of areas outside the dykes which are densely populated and offer many employment opportunities.
 These areas are not protected by the dykes.
 The region will devote additional attention to measures aimed at limiting loss as well as communication regarding the risks run by the residents.